The data displayed on this page is for federal fiscal year 2020 (Oct. 1, 2019, to Sept. 30, 2020).

-- Total number of UST site compliance inspections conducted: 1,364 inspections (1,344 by Ecology inspectors and 20 by Environmental Protection Agency (EPA) inspectors).
+- Total number of UST site compliance inspections conducted: 1380 inspections (all by Ecology inspectors).

 Tank facility and onsite inspection information is based on USTs that are regulated under federal Subtitle I that satisfy the definition of UST in 40 CFR 280.12, except for those identified in 40 CFR 280.10(b) and (c) as excluded or deferred USTs.
 Emergency power generator USTs are included.
 Onsite compliance inspections measure significant operational compliance as defined by the EPA.